 3. Have roadside assistance handy

 You can blow a tire or run out of gas before you make it to the station up the road so be sure to have roadside assistance handy.
-I’m sure we all know about AAA but I also have roadside assistance through my car’s manufacturer as well as through my credit cards so make sure you find out what resources are available to you in case of an emergency.
+I’m sure we all know about AAA but there are many other roadside assistance plans available.
+I also have roadside assistance through my car’s manufacturer as well as through my credit cards so make sure you find out what resources are available to you in case of an emergency.
 We would recommend not only ensuring your spare tyre is in good condition, but keep a low profile car jack in your boot, this will make it so much easier to get it changed over.

 4. Take the scenic route